-Identifying Assets to be Secured
+Identify Assets to be Secured

 The term "assets" implies anything of value to the company.
-Assets may include equipment, intellectual property (e.g., historical data and algorithms), and infrastructure (e.g., network bandwidth and computing power).
+Assets may include equipment, intellectual property such as historical data and algorithms, and infrastructure capabilities such as network bandwidth and computing power.

 When identifying assets at risk, you should consider: